Chiral Pseudo Spin Liquids in Moire Heterostructures: Conclusions and Outlook

-\textbf{Conclusions and Outlook.---} We have shown how a large class of quantum phases and transitions can be studied in multi-layer TMDs.
-In particular, topologically ordered CSLs can be stabilized by utilizing the layer degree of freedom as a synthetic spin~\cite{Vishwanath2021,schwartz21}.
+We have shown how a large class of quantum phases and transitions can be studied in multi-layer TMDs.
+In particular, topologically ordered CSLs can be stabilized by magnetic fields utilizing the layer degree of freedom as a synthetic spin~\cite{Vishwanath2021,schwartz21,Kuhlenkamp21}.
 The absence of a magnetic Zeeman effect for the pseudo-spin allows us to target topological states by controlling the strength of ring exchange processes using large external magnetic fields.
 For weak interactions a variety of Hofstadter states can be prepared by sweeping $B_z$, while a CSL forms for intermediate interaction strengths.
-The field induced CSL is found to be exceptionally robust and occupies a large region of the phase diagram.
+At specific fluxes, our model realizes topological insulator-insulator Mott transitions.
+Understanding the details of these transitions is an interesting direction for future work and will help to better understand the phase boundaries of the CSL.
+Remarkably, the field induced CSL is found to be exceptionally robust and occupies a large region of the phase diagram.
 Combined with the electric tunability and layer-selective read-out of layer pseudo-spin, this makes TMD heterostructures particularly promising platforms to study spin liquid physics.
 Novel probing schemes unique to the pseudo-spin degree of freedom offer an additional advantage of these systems over conventional spin liquid candidates.
 Competing spin and charge ordered phases can be more easily identified; while counterflow measurements~\cite{Vishwanath2021} directly probe the topology of the spin liquid.
 It is also possible to find fingerprints of the spin liquid phase with all optical measurements, which provide local probes that are crucial for near-term devices.

 Our results open up several theoretical and experimental avenues to study topological order and exotic phase transitions.
 For one, Mott insulators can be stabilized at fractional fillings by longer-ranged interactions, leading to spin systems with different lattice geometries and more exotic states for small interaction strengths.
 More specifically, for $\Phi=\pi/3$ densities of $n_e=1/3, 1/9, \dots$ realize excitonic insulator candidates and FQH states respectively, both of which eventually transition to frustrated spin states in Mott-Wigner insulators at large $U/t$.
 This poses interesting questions about the nature of quantum phase transitions between topological order in the charge and spin sectors.
 Furthermore, in the weak field limit a variety of interesting competing states emerges, and their interplay is largely unexplored.
 Most notably, this regime is expected to feature Hofstadter physics, quantum Hall ferromagnetism and $SU(4)$ spin liquids~\cite{Vishwanath2021}.